jatinchowdhury18/ccrma-clap-workshop-2026/README.md

 Slides for each lecture will be provided in the `slides ` folder.

 Starter code is provided, starting with `01_generator`, in C, C++, Rust, and JAI.
 Reference code will be provided as the workshop progresses.

+CLAP reference documentation can be found [on GitHub](https://github.com/free-audio/clap).